benszekeres/monte-carlo-simulation/README.md

 ### Mathematical Model
 The simulation uses historical price data to:
 - **Compute Logarithmic Returns**: Calculate the log returns from the historical adjusted close prices.
-- **Apply Geometric Brownian Motion (GBM)**: Simulate future stock prices assuming that price movements are modeled by a GBM, which is characterized by continuous compounding returns influenced by stochastic drift and volatility factors.
+- **Apply Geometric Brownian Motion (GBM)**: Simulate future stock prices assuming that price movements are modeled by a GBM, which is characterised by continuous compounding returns influenced by stochastic drift and volatility factors.
 - **Simulate Price Paths**: Generate multiple price paths to forecast future price behavior and assess potential financial outcomes.

 ### Risk Metrics